-Final average salary is defined as the member's five (5) highest annual salaries for those with less than 27 years of service.
-Employees at least age 55 with 27 or more years of service may use their three (3) highest annual salaries to compute the final average salary.
-KTRS also provides disability benefits for vested employees at the rate of sixty (60) percent of the final average salary.
-A life insurance benefit, payable upon the death of a member, is \$2,000 for active contributing employees and \$5,000 for retired or disabled employees.
+Final average salary is defined as the member's five (5) highest salaries for those with less than 27 years of service.
+Members at least age 55 with 27 or more years of service may use their three (3) highest annual salaries to compute the final average salary.
+KTRS also provides disability benefits for vested members at the rate of sixty (60) percent of the final average salary.
+A life insurance benefit, payable upon the death of a member, is \$2,000 for active contributing members and \$5,000 for retired or disabled members.